IchhwakM/About/README.md

 - 👋 Hi, I’m Ichhwak Malhare
-- learning Full stack (DSA, HTML, CSS, JS, REACT)
+- Learning Full stack (DSA, HTML, CSS, JS, REACT)

 <!---
 IchhwakM/IchhwakM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.